rezekdan/github-maven-template/README.md

 `Phases` themselves do actually nothing. they serve as hooks where you can "_plug in_" functionality that needs executing during the **lifecycle's phases executions**. this functionality is provided by so-called `Plugins`.
-`Plugins` are essentially jar files that implement so-called "**Goals**" that contain the actual functionality.
+`Plugins` are essentially jar files that implement so-called `Goals` that contain the actual functionality.

 example for `clean` lifecycle: